None of us witnessed shameful conduct of responsible members in House: Ravi Shankar Prasad | Politics

 "On the behalf of government, I would like to reiterate that the government had clear majority yesterday.
 110 present members were supporting the Bill and only 72 opposed it," he said.
 The country and people of Bihar will give a reply to Congress and Rashtriya Janata Dal (RJD) for provoking the others.

 "The country, as well as Bihar, is pained by the treatment meted out to Harivansh ji in Rajya Sabha.
-The Congress and RJD not only remained silent but also provoked it We will not make it a political issue but the Congress and RJD will have to answer this during Bihar polls," he said.
+The Congress and RJD not only remained silent but also provoked it We will not make it a political issue but the Congress and RJD will have to answer in Bihar," he said.
 On being asked about the Akali Dal leader Harsimrat Kaur Badal's resignation, he said he did not want to say anything.

 "She has been a distinguished member of our Cabinet and the issue was discussed.
 She raised a point if it was legally possible.
 I clarified that the Centre has power under provisions of the Constitution.
 But I don't want to say anything about the reason why she opposed it," Prasad said.
 On September 17, SAD leader and Lok Sabha MP Harsimrat Kaur Badal resigned from the Union Cabinet, showing her opposition to the three farm Bills.Two Bills -- The Farmers' Produce Trade and Commerce (Promotion and Facilitation) Bill, 2020, and The Farmers (Empowerment and Protection) Agreement on Price Assurance and Farm Services Bill, 2020 -- have been passed by both Houses of Parliament.
 (ANI)